 Few things are as stressful as finding the perfect baby name for your future baby.
-This is a list of the most popular and trending baby names for girls in 2021, and their meaning!
+This is a list of the most popular and trending baby names for girls, and their meaning!

 They say that you don’t know how many people you don’t like until you start trying to find a name for your baby.
 In fact, finding a name for your baby can be so difficult that some parents decide to wait until the baby is born to see their baby’s face and match a name to him or her.

 We struggled for a few months to find the perfect name.
 My husband didn’t like the names I did, and viceversa.

 It was so freaking frustrating, and we went through lists and lists of baby names for girls.
 Yes, for girls, at first the doctors thought Oliver was a baby girl, but that’s a story for another day.

 When it comes to names, there’s an ocean of unexplored, unique, popular baby names for girls to choose from.

 So, in the hopes of helping you choose the perfect name for your baby, I’ve compiled a list of the best baby names for girls!